DOWNSIZEPLAN BLOG

 • Choose the next living situation (or narrow to 2-3 options)

-• Meet with a fee-only financial planner to model home equity vs. future costs
+• Meet with a financial planner to model home equity vs. future costs

 • Begin decluttering — start with garage, storage, and utility areas